A comparison principle for vector valued minimizers of semilinear elliptic energy, with application to dead cores: Abstract

 \section{Abstract}

-We establish a general comparison principle for vector valued minimizers of a functional, associated when the potential is smooth, to elliptic gradient systems.
-As a consequence, we give a sufficient condition for the existence of dead core regions, where the minimizer is equal to one of the minima of the potential.
-In the scalar case, this condition is also necessary, due to the availability of a strong maximum principle.
-Our results provide variational versions of several classical theorems well-known for solutions of scalar semilinear elliptic PDE. \\
+We establish a comparison principle providing accurate upper bounds for the modulus of vector valued minimizers of an energy functional, associated when the potential is smooth, to elliptic gradient systems.
+Our assumptions are very mild: we assume that the potential is lower semicontinuous, and satisfies a monotonicity condition in a neighbourhood of its minimum.
+As a consequence, we give a sufficient condition for the existence of dead core regions, where the minimizer is equal to one of the minima of the potential.\\